Welcome to Summers Creek

 The community of Summers Creek is located just south of State Route 520, East Merritt Island Causeway.
 As this virtual map shows, we are just off of Newfound Harbor Drive on beautiful Merritt Island, Florida.
 Summers Creek is convenient to most of what is happening in Central Brevard County, just four miles from the Atlantic Ocean and within easy visibility of rocket launches from Kennedy Space Center and Canaveral Air Force Base.
 Further, we are but 30 minutes from Melbourne, Florida, and about an hour from Orlando with its many attractions and one of the busiest airports in the Southeast.

 Here is the Space Coast Florida official website for Brevard County.
 This site provides a wealth of information for residents, new and old, and feature the following links (as of November 2016): About Brevard; Employment; Property Tax Information; Attractions and Beaches; Getting Involved; Public Records; Boards and Meetings of the County Government; Health and Environment; Recycling and Trash; Code and Ordinances; Space Coast Government TV; County Budget; History and Culture; County Directory; Making a Payment Online; Things to Do; Legal; Natural Areas; Transportation; Emergency Services; Utilities; and Elections.
 There are other links to Animal Services, Permitting, Homestead Exemption, Parks and Recreation, and Public Libraries.

-Next meeting: February 1 @ 6pm as an online meeting for the Annual HOA Meeting
+Next meeting: June 9 @ 6pm as an online meeting for the Monthly HOA Meeting

 HOA Board meetings are normally scheduled for the 2nd Thursday of each month, but are subject to change due to scheduling and other conflicts.
 The date, time, and location will be announced approximately two days before the meeting on this web site, a sign that will be placed at the exit from our community and email to those in our list